arunbaby0/arunbaby.com/_pages/work-with-me.md

 ## Full-Time Roles

-I'm open to full-time opportunities in conversational AI, speech, and ML engineering—particularly roles that combine research thinking with product delivery.
+I'm open to full-time opportunities in conversational AI, speech, and ML engineering, particularly roles that combine research thinking with product delivery.

 ### Start With a Trial Period